I would have a hard

 Iris ensata, Japanese water iris, Zones 4-9.
 Japanese irises are absolute divas among spring perennials!
 Large, glamorous blooms dance above the foliage like exotic butterflies.
 To see them in full bloom is to want them, and why not?
 No need to deprive your garden of such beauty!
 And since they bloom after the bearded irises, they will extend the iris season in the garden blooming usually in May in the South and in June and July further north.
 Iris ensata were developed in Japan from the species Iris laevigata and look very different.
 Today's most popular hybrids have large blooms that open flat with overlapping petals.
 There are actually several different forms recognized with the basic form being the simplest and most closely resembling the original species.
 Form 3F has single flowers with 3 falls.
 Form 6F has double flowers with all 6 petals having been developed into falls (as shown below); and Form 9-12F is very full and has more than the usual number of petals.
 The color range is somewhat limited from white, white with yellow, pink, blue, purple, and violet usually with prominent veining or speckling and flashes of yellow in the petals.
 Culturally, Japanese irises require ample moisture, especially around the blooming season--but are not grown directly in water--thus they are superb grown around the edges of ponds or streams.
 They are heavy feeders and prefer rich, humusy soil and full sun to do their best.

 Iris japonica, Japanese iris, Zones 7-9.
 Iris japonica is a spring-blooming iris that prefers partial shade.
-Siting it at the edge of a woodland would be ideal, so its adventurous rhizomes can roam at will to create a lovely ground cover.
+Siting it at the edge of a woodland would be ideal, so its adventurous rhizomes can roam at will to create a lovely ground cover--and those rhizomes do spread, so give it room.

 Iris x louisiana, Louisiana iris hybrids, Zones 4-9.
 Louisiana irises were developed from North American native species, and are some of the most exciting types being hybridized today.
 Beautiful shades of white, yellow, coral, pink, rose, red, lavender, plum, the deepest purple and blues are available.
 They prefer consistently moist soil rich in humus, and partial shade.